zhl2008/anti-crawler/README.md

 # CK(crawler-killer): a novel anti-crawler system for crawler detection and exploit

 ### Announcement
 This project is not designed for any commercial use.
 And this project may contain some malicious attacking payload which might affect information systems, in that case, it should be used only in the scope of research field.
-DO NOT deploy it in the real Internet environment!
+DO NOT deploy it in any real Internet environment!

 ### Motivation